robmarkcole/Useful-python/AWS/README.md

 * As your function development progresses, you will want to store your function code in source control.
 [A deployment package](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) is a ZIP archive that contains your function code and dependencies.
 * In December 2020, AWS has released container support for AWS Lambda.
 Read [Python FastAPI and AWS Lambda Container](https://guillaume-braibant.medium.com/python-fastapi-and-aws-lambda-container-3e524c586f01)
 * https://medium.com/swlh/deploying-a-multi-model-inference-service-using-aws-lambda-synchronous-express-workflows-and-3ef9c71d37f7
+* [lambda-opencv](https://github.com/awslabs/lambda-opencv) illustrates how to create an AWS Lambda function using Python 3.7 and OpenCV (latest) to grayscale an image in S3 and save it back to S3
+* [aws-lambda-powertools-python](https://awslabs.github.io/aws-lambda-powertools-python/latest/) -> A suite of utilities for AWS Lambda functions to ease adopting best practices such as tracing, structured logging, custom metrics, and more.

 ## Marketplace
 * https://aws.amazon.com/marketplace/